opendnssec/p11speed/README.md

 ### Signature operations

-Benchmarks the performance of signature operation using C_SignInit() and C_Sign().
+Benchmark the performance of signature operation using C_SignInit() and C_Sign().
 The signatures are created using pre-defined hash values.

 A temporary key with a given key size will be generated.
 Note that GOST has a fixed key size and that ECDSA has two supported curves, P-256 and P-384.
 In the case of ECDSA, use 256 or 384 as the key size.

+	p11speed --sign --slot <number> [--pin <PIN>] --mechanism <name>
+		[--keysize <bits>] --threads <number> --iterations <number>

 Available mechanisms and their key size:

-- RSA_PKCS
+- RSA_PKCS (1024 - 4096)
-    * 1024 - 4096
-- DSA
+- DSA (1024 - 4096)
-    * 1024 - 4096
-- ECDSA
+- ECDSA (256, 384)
-    * 256, 384
 - GOSTR3410

-	p11speed --sign --slot <number> [--pin <PIN>] --mechanism <name>
-		[--keysize <bits>] --threads <number> --iterations <number>